 If this is not enough then there is the exceptional cuisine, which is heavily influenced by the melting pot of ethnic diversity and colonial links to the past.
-The country was part of the ancient spice route and influence such as Chinese, Javanese, Indian, Thai, and Sumatran cultures, all exist.
+The country was part of the ancient spice route and influences such as Chinese, Javanese, Indian, Thai, and Sumatran cultures, all exist.
 The different states have varied dishes.

 Whilst relocating to Malaysia does pose some potential obstacles, the country is keen to encourage foreign visitors, businesses and investment.
-It is safe and relatively stable and ideal post for a first time expat.
+It is a safe and relatively stable and ideal post for a first time expat.

 Education is generally of a high standard and parents moving to Malaysia should be capable of finding an ideal school for their children.

 It is compulsory in Malaysia for children to attend 6 years of primary education.
 Many children attend preschool for a couple of years prior to this.
 Upon completion of primary school, students have 3 options for secondary education.

 Public schools are plentiful throughout the country, however, unless the child is proficient Mandarin or Tamil, this, coupled with quite a bit of red tape, may not be the best option.